TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredata.postgresinstances/migrate.md

     />

 # Migrate Database into Azure Arc
-Most users get their migration FAQ's answered by the below steps

 ## **Recommended Steps**

 * It is not possible today to onboard into Azure Arc an existing Postgres setup that would running on-prem or in any other cloud
 * In other words it is not possible to install some sort of "Azure Arc agent" on your existing Postgres setup to make it a Postgres setup enabled by Azure Arc.
-Instead, you need to deploy a new Postgres instance and transfer data into it
+Instead, you need to deploy a new Postgres instance and transfer data into it.

 ## **Recommended Documents**